tianxiaoliang/buildmeta/README.md

 Context and Aims
 ======================================

-When I was implementing a Platform Service, always required to build Rest Services, but can not get on-the-shelf examples that can be used for product service, most of the examples did not give the enough implementations that meeting the production level security requirements etc, most only provides simple get started usage.
+When I was implementing a platform service, always required to build rest services, but can not get on-the-shelf examples that can be used for product service, most of the examples do not give the enough implementations that meeting the production level security requirements etc, most only provides simple get started usage.
 At the same time, lots of people ask the some question in Stackflow and other sites, "is there such on-the-shelf Rest Service examples that support OAuth, built base on common frameworks spring,resteasy,restlet etc, auth by 2-legged OAuth?"

 Now, the answer is Yes.

-The example is here, this will make them do not have to spend too much time on finding such example, work, and provide them a good start point for building Rest Service with production security requirements implemented.
+The example is here, this will make people do not have to spend too much time on finding such example, work, and provide them a good start point for building Rest Service with production security requirements implemented using 2-legged oauth.

 To Do List